sxcore/iOS-CardChecker/fastlane/README.md

 ```
 fastlane ios test_all
 ```
-Run Tests On All Device Sizes - Best to Run Locally, do not run on CI!
+Run tests on all device sizes - best to run locally, just to make Snapshots for all devices, do not run on CI :)
 ### ios test_two
 ```
 fastlane ios test_two
 ```
-Run Tests On Smallest and Biggest Supported Devices
+Run tests on smallest and biggest supported Devices

 ----